devopsbykrishnareddy/eks-projects/03-Scaling/readme.md

 ## **Deploy the application**

 kubectl apply -f ds.yml
-it will deploy the wo pods #one for mysqldb, apppod it will create two services mysqlservice and appservice
+it will deploy the two pods #one for mysqldb, apppod it will create two services mysqlservice and appservice

 now application will be running using Service type as load balancer